Remove the Danger: Highway Intersection at USF & Tampa Veterans' Hospital Campuses & iQ Apartments

 - United States of America

 The most dangerous intersection at the James A. Haley Veteran’s Hospital and the University of South Florida (USF) Campuses and the iQ Luxury Student Apartments is at Bruce B. Downs Boulevard (BBD- a Hillsborough County Highway) and Richard Silver Way (on the VA Hospital Campus).
-There are no traffic signals, no pedestrian crosswalks with signals across BBD, no turning lanes and modern street lights at this intersection.
+There are no traffic signals, no pedestrian crosswalks with signals across BBD, no turning lanes and no modern street lights at this intersection.

 Richard Silver Way is the main entrance/exit to the Tampa Veterans' Hospital and across the highway is the entrance/exit to the USF Shimberg Health Sciences Library staff/visitor parking lot.
 Adjacent to the Tampa Veterans' Hospital is the iQ Luxury Student Apartments. iQ reportedly has at least 540 parking spaces.

-Update: Barriers were set up at the Richard Silver Way entrance / exit on 19 December 2017 reportedly due to upcoming VA Hospital construction and major safety issues involving pedestrians and vehicles .
-Hence, the main entrance / exit to the Tampa Veterans' Hospital can no longer be used.
-When the barriers are removed this intersection must be modern and safe for both vehicles and pedestrians.
+Update: Barriers were set up at the Richard Silver Way entrance / exit on 19 December 2017 reportedly due to upcoming VA Hospital construction and major safety issues involving pedestrians and vehicles.
 In January 2018 Richard Silver Way was under construction and being widened.
 About March 2018 the main entrance / exit was re-opened except for the exit left turn which is blocked

 On going construction at the Tampa Veterans' Hospital Campus includes the second Fisher House and a forthcoming new bed tower which will have 96 medical surgical single patient rooms and 40 intensive care beds.
 Reportedly, an existing pedestrian bridge between Veterans’ Hospital and the University of South Florida will be partially demolished and reconfigured to provide a new connection to the bed tower and passage to the main Veterans’ hospital building.